paulscottrobson/blitz-compiler/release/readme.txt

 leverage the emulator to do this.
 It's designed to run on real hardware, though a cross developing version is possible probably using py6502 or something like that.

-It won't compile very large programs, yet.
+It won't compile very large programs, yet (about 8k).
+This is not a limitation of the compiler, merely this version.
+It's easier to debug code if it's not stored in banked RAM.

 Nor will this be the final way it compiles/runs, it's just a development stage.

 It is probably quite buggy.
 Included is a copy of David "8 bit Guy" Murray's balls demo, which gives an idea of the speed increase.
 To give an idea, when I first ran this it yielded two issues ; IF had